technicalpickles/jeweler/README.markdown

   * ... why use utilities made for the days before GitHub existed?
   * ... why have extra stuff you aren't going to use?

-Jeweler was created with a few intentions:
+Jeweler was created with a few goals in mind:

- * The only configuration should be providing a Gem::Specification to Jeweler
+ * Only use a Gem::Specification as configuration
- * Version bumping should only be one command away
+ * Be one command away from version bumping and releasing
- * Authoritative version information should stored in one place
+ * Store version information in one place
- * Jeweler should only concern itself with versioning and gems
+ * Only concern itself with git, gems, and versioning
- * Your Rakefile should be usable when Jeweler isn't installed (you just wouldn't be able to version bump or generate a gemspec)
+ * Not be a requirement for using your Rakefile (you just wouldn't be able to use its tasks)
- * Jeweler should use Jeweler.
+ * Use Jeweler internally.
 Oh the meta!

-## Use Jeweler in a new project

-We'll use Jeweler as an example for creating a new project.

-### Install it
+## Installation

 Run the following if you haven't already: